wheelercj/wheelercj/README.md

 Hi!
 I'm Chris Wheeler, a recent CSUN Computer Science grad and Computer Science tutor.

-I'm interested in many things including backend web, desktop, and systems development, language design, and teaching computer science.
-I've always wanted to be some kind of inventor; someone that makes things that are useful and make people happy.
-Now I'm finally able to do that by creating software and sharing what I've learned.

 Here are some of my projects:

 * [URL shortener](https://makemeshort.buzz/) – a full-stack link shortener with marketing tools (JavaScript, Node.js, MySQL, HTML/CSS, Linux)